 From February 1879 to June 1884 he was a sergeant, based at Chatham, his character Ex., or V. Good.
 For just over a year, around 1879/80, he served as recruiting sergeant.
-In January 1880 the family were living at Whittakers Place, New Road, Chatham.7
+In January 1880 the family were living at Whittakers Place, New Road, Chatham.
+He was re-engaged in August 1880, having by then grown to 5 ft 8 in.7

 After June 1884 every commanding officer he had recommended him for a gratuity.
 From June 1884 to September 1891 he was a colour sergeant, based at Chatham, his character V.G.
 He was also appointed company sergeant (equivalent in rank to company sergeant-major), a position he retained for three years.
 In October 1887 the Beck family were living at the Royal Marine Barracks in Chatham.
 Reuben last passed the sea service gunnery drill in January 1888.
 In March 1888 he was raised to the rank of acting quartermaster-sergeant, R.M.
 Depot, Deal, being confirmed in that rank at the Chatham Division in August 1891, and remaining there until October 1892.
 From 1889 to 1890 the family were living in A. House, N. Barracks, Walmer Depot.
+By January 1889 he was a Color-Sergeant in the RMLI.
 In the 1891 census Reuben is shown as employed as a Color Sergeant Royal Marines, living with his family at 4 Chatham Place, Walmer, Kent.
 In August that year the family resided at No 2 Cambell Road, Walmer.9

-From September 1891 to October 1892 he was a second master sergeant at Chatham, living in the Marine Barracks, his character described as V.G.
-On the 7th October 1892 he was discharged on the ground of length of service; by this time he had grown to 5'9½", and his complexion had become dark; he possessed five good conduct badges at discharge, at which time he was living at 24 Clover St, Chatham; he lived there until 1894.10
+From September 1891 to October 1892 he was a quarter-master sergeant at Chatham, living in the Marine Barracks, his character described as V.G.
+On the 7th October 1892 he was discharged on the ground of length of service; by this time he had grown to 5 ft 9½ in, and his complexion had become dark; he possessed five good conduct badges (first class) at discharge, at which time he was living at 24 Clover St, Chatham; he lived there until 1894.10

 From February 1893 to the end of 1897 he was timekeeper for the Naval Ordnance Department, at the Gunwharf in Chatham, having successfully passed the exam for the appointment.
+It may be, though, that he was the R. Beck, storeman, recorded as a passenger on the Garth Castle, departing Southampton for the Cape on 14th April 1894.
 From 1895–8 he lived at 88 New Road, Chatham.
 At the end of 1897 he was appointed foreman of the stores.
 From 1898 to 1907 he lived at 59 Salisbury Road, Chatham.
 The 1901 census finds him there, a foreman and recorder of labour at the Gun Wharf, Chatham, living with his wife and eight children.
 At his daughter's marriage in 1902 he is again described as a foreman recorder.
 By 1909 he had moved to 2 Thorold Road, Chatham, where he lived till at least 1917.
 In that year he was present at the early death, aged 27, of his son Edgar Percival, at their home.11